Parker Knoll

 Like many firms, Parker-Knoll was involved in the manufacture of aircraft in the Second World War.
 After the War, it resumed furniture production, making Utility chairs.
 Once the Utility Scheme ended in the early 50s, Parker Knoll continued with the manufacture of traditional sofas and chairs, but like many other firms also experimented with contemporary style.

-Parker Knoll's take on contemporary was always restrained and well proportioned.
-Parker Knoll aimed at a market where comfort and build quality were important, though Parker Knoll was not afraid to embrace the contemporary style and mix and match approach to colour that was popular in the 50s.
+Their take on contemporary was always restrained and well proportioned.
+Parker Knoll aimed at a market where comfort and build quality were important, though the company was not afraid to embrace the contemporary style and mix and match approach to colour that was popular in the 50s.

 At the same time, Parker Knoll continued with more traditional designs, such as the Company's famous wing chair, pictured left.

 The recliner was a new development in the 60s.
 Several manufacturers made a reclining arm chair suitable for relaxing after a hard day's work.
 The Parker Knoll recliner was one of the best.
 Their advertising, firmly rooted in the social mores of the day, suggested that the housewife could use it, but only whilst her husband was out at work.
-The Parker Knoll recliner could recline to an almost horizontal position.
+It could recline to an almost horizontal position.

-The Parker Knoll recliner became an instant hit and was a desirable object in homes of the sixties and seventies.
-A variation of the classic Parker Knoll recliner is still made today.
+The recliner became an instant hit and was a desirable object in homes of the sixties and seventies.
+A variation of this classic design is still made today.

 In the late sixties and early seventies a status symbol from the office found its way into the home: it was the black leather or vinyl office executive chair.
 Some people needed a desk and office chair at home; others thought what was good enough for the boardroom was good enough for the lounge.